Pram1535/python/README.md

  hdp 8.py- Scramble String

- hdp 9.py- lest appended at the end of the shuffled output
+ f49.hdp9.py- lest appended at the end of the shuffled output

- hdp 10.py- Reverse words in string
+ f50.hdp10.py- Reverse words in string

          Day 2 program's